 The ADC School District had nine teachers its first year — four at Cummins, two at the Women’s Unit, and three at Tucker.
 The average daily attendance the first year was 315.
-As of the 2005-2006 school year, the school has 89 licensed teachers, 7 classified employees, and 4 part-time employees.
-There are currently 21 sites that have Arkansas Correctional School personnel providing services to inmates and parolees.
+As of the 2023-2024 school year, the district has eleven principals, 50 licensed classroom teachers, 23 career technical education staff, and eight central office administrators and support staff.
+There are currently 21 sites that have Arkansas Correctional School District personnel providing services to inmates and parolees.

 The school has made consistent progress over the years.
-In 1973 there was compulsory attendance for those inmates who scored below a fourth grade level on a standardized test and who did not have a high school diploma or GED.
-The school board began raising the compulsory level in increments so that by September 1997, compulsory attendance is required for inmates who do not have a high school diploma or GED.
+In 1973, there was compulsory attendance for those inmates who scored below a fourth grade level on a standardized test, and who did not have a high school diploma or GED.
+The school board began raising the compulsory level in increments so that by September 1997, compulsory attendance was required for inmates who do not have a high school diploma or GED.

 The Arkansas Department of Correction School District has some challenges other school districts do not have.
 Most of the prison schools have over 100% turnover of students each year.
 Because of the constant change of students, teachers must provide for an open entry, open exit style of delivery of instruction.
 In the lower levels, there is a heavy emphasis on the teaching of reading, language arts, and math.
-As the student progresses to higher levels, more emphasis is placed on the five areas tested by the GED test — language arts writing, social studies, science, language arts reading, and mathematics.
+As the student progresses to higher levels, more emphasis is placed on the five areas tested by the GED test — Reasoning Through Language Arts, social studies, science, and mathematics.

-During the thirty-six year history of the school district, 18,841 inmates have earned their Arkansas High School Diploma (GED).
+During the fifty year history of the school district, 26,881 inmates have earned their Arkansas High School Diploma (GED).